 Joe is a USATF certified and registered coach, as well as RRCA certified.
-He has over seven years of experience in team and personal coaching, including as Head Coach of the New York Harriers, a 200+ member competitive running team in New York City.
+He has over nine years of experience in team and personal coaching, including as Head Coach of the New York Harriers, a 200+ member competitive running team in New York City.
 Joe has a passion for geeking out, with a strong emphasis on building strength, recovery, and injury-prevention into race training.

 Basic Structure & Philosophy

 Weekly workouts are the foundation of a detailed team training plan that supports our team race schedule, as well as individual goals.
 We honor the principle that "seriousness" is not a function of your speed or your particular genetic potential.
 It's a function of your goals and commitment.
 The same rules of training, improvement, physiology, and intensity apply to 10-minute milers and 4-minute milers.